taybabusra/DL_project/README.md

 * Long Short-Term Memory (LSTM) Networks: RNN architecture with specialized memory cells and gating mechanisms to capture long-term dependencies more effectively.
 * Gated Recurrent Units (GRUs): Simplified RNN variant with fewer parameters than LSTMs, featuring update and reset gates to control information flow.
 * Deep Recurrent Neural Networks (RNNs): Extension of RNN architecture with multiple recurrent layers stacked hierarchically, allowing for learning complex hierarchical representations of sequential data.

+## Support Vector Machine Terminology

+* Hyperplane: Hyperplane is the decision boundary that is used to separate the data points of different classes in a feature space.
+In the case of linear classifications, it will be a linear equation i.e. wx+b = 0.
+* Support Vectors: Support vectors are the closest data points to the hyperplane, which plays a critical role in deciding the hyperplane and margin.
+* Margin: Margin is the distance between the support vector and hyperplane.
+The main objective of the support vector machine algorithm is to maximize the margin.
+The wider margin indicates better classification performance.
+* Kernel: Kernel is the mathematical function, which is used in SVM to map the original input data points into high-dimensional feature spaces, so, that the hyperplane can be easily found out even if the data points are not linearly separable in the original input space.
+Some of the common kernel functions are linear, polynomial, radial basis function(RBF), and sigmoid.
+* Hard Margin: The maximum-margin hyperplane or the hard margin hyperplane is a hyperplane that properly separates the data points of different categories without any misclassifications.
+* Soft Margin: When the data is not perfectly separable or contains outliers, SVM permits a soft margin technique.
+Each data point has a slack variable introduced by the soft-margin SVM formulation, which softens the strict margin requirement and permits certain misclassifications or violations.
+It discovers a compromise between increasing the margin and reducing violations.
+* C: Margin maximization and misclassification fines are balanced by the regularisation parameter C in SVM.
+The penalty for going over the margin or misclassifying data items is decided by it.
+A stricter penalty is imposed with a greater value of C, which results in a smaller margin and perhaps fewer misclassifications.
+* Hinge Loss: A typical loss function in SVMs is hinge loss.
+It punishes incorrect classifications or margin violations.
+The objective function in SVM is frequently formed by combining it with the regularisation term.
+* Dual Problem: A dual Problem of the optimization problem that requires locating the Lagrange multipliers related to the support vectors can be used to solve SVM.
+The dual formulation enables the use of kernel tricks and more effective computing.